 We get lots of questions about money so here is our complete guide!

-We recommend an absolute maximum of £30 a day (in kronas and in small notes).
+We recommend an absolute maximum of £30 a day.
 Expenditure will be mainly on snacks, drinks, souvenirs, rides at the theme park and trips out (crazy golf/laser quest) if the team is knocked out of the tournament.
 The amount they spend will therefore increase if the team is knocked out of the tournament.
 The meals in the school run from Sunday dinner until Saturday breakfast, so outside of these days players will need to purchase their own food which we will help them to do.

 We would expect players to spend something like: